gabrielheinrich/devhaus-academy-interim/lessons/spark-delete.md

 - add new fields to the CreateNote view, e.g. expand the collection feature
 - add a search bar
 - add a ordered view by collections in your dashboard
+- resize the text area for the note content if the input is larger than the text area